The Inner Harbour is the beautiful centre of downtown Victoria on the waterfront around which the Parliament Buildings and Empress Hotel are located.

 - Robert Bateman Gallery – an art gallery featuring the work of one of Canada’s most famous artists, Robert Bateman, located at 470 Belleville Street in the beautiful Steamship Terminal building.

-- The Causeway – the walkway along the harbour in front of the Legislative Buildings and Empress Hotel.
+- The Lower Causeway – the walkway along the harbour in front of the Legislative Buildings and Empress Hotel.
 Especially in the summer and on weekends, this area is often full of buskers, artists and people enjoying a stroll along the waterfront.
 The Lower Causeway is also where people board mini Harbour Ferry boats, catch whale watching excursions, or sit outside on the patio at Milestones Restaurant.

 - Coho Ferry – the terminal for the ferry ship that takes passengers from Victoria’s Inner Harbour to Port Angeles in the United States is located at 430 Belleville Street.